 The Habitat – Cage, Hutch, and Run

 Building the habitat on your own, is in my opinion the best DIY project you can undertake in your life.
 So, I would recommend you to try it out if you can.
 But, if you cannot, I have your back covered.
-The habitat I recommend is the My First Home Giant Pet Habitat from the brand Kaytee.
-Press the link to find more information, iamges as well as the price of the cage.
-(Affiliate link)
+The habitat I recommend is this one from the brand Kaytee:

 Bedding for the Shelter